-- a) purpose and scope of the Aerodrome Manual; - b) the legal requirement for an Aerodrome Certificate and an Aerodrome Manual as prescribed in the national regulations; - c) conditions for use of the aerodrome a statement to indicate that the aerodrome shall at all times when it is available for the take-off and landing of aircraft, be so available to all persons on equal terms and conditions; - d) the available aeronautical information services and procedures for timely and accurate effecting promulgation of AIP Amendment, AIP Supplement or NOTAM; - e) the system for recording aircraft movements; - f) obligations of the aerodrome operator; and - g) a table presented in the format shown below to indicate the aerodrome and aerodrome operator's compliance status with EACH clause of this Manual of Aerodrome Standards.
+- a) A table of contents; - b) A list of corrigenda/amendments, including the updates and/or corrections made to the aerodrome manual; - c) A distribution list; - d) The purpose and scope of the Aerodrome Manual; - e) The legal requirement for an Aerodrome Certificate and an Aerodrome Manual as prescribed in the national regulations; - f) The conditions for use of the aerodrome a statement to indicate that the aerodrome shall at all times when it is available for the take-off and landing of aircraft, be so available to all persons on equal terms and conditions; - g) The available aeronautical information services and procedures for timely and accurate effecting promulgation of AIP Amendment, AIP Supplement or NOTAM: - h) The system for recording aircraft movements; - i) A description of the SMS (See Section 5.2 of this manual); - i) A description of the intended operations, including: - 1) the critical aeroplanes the aerodrome is intended to serve; - 2) the category of runway(s) provided (non-instrument, instrument including non-precision and precision); - 3) the different runways and their associated levels of service; - 4) the nature of aviation activities (commercial, passenger, air transport, cargo, aerial work, general aviation); - 5) the type of traffic permitted to use the aerodrome (international/national, IFR/VFR, scheduled/nonscheduled); and - 6) the minimum RVR that aerodrome operations can be permitted: - k) The obligations of the aerodrome operator; and - A table presented in the format shown below to indicate the aerodrome and aerodrome operator's compliance status with EACH clause of this Manual of Aerodrome Standards and exemptions, if any, shall be listed together with their validity and references to the related documents (including any safety assessment).

 Table of Compliance with the clauses in the

 Manual of Aerodrome Standards

-Clause No. in the Manual of Aerodrome Standards To indicate whether Standard or Recommended Practice To indicate whether fully compliant, partially compliant, or non-compliant To provide remarks or brief explanation when partially compliant or non-compliant
+Clause No. in the Manual of Aerodrome Standards To indicate whether Standard or Recommended To indicate whether fully compliant, partially compliant, or non-compliant To provide remarks or brief explanation when partially compliant

+Practice or non-compliant